 - 2 Cloves

-- 1 – 2 small to medium Cinnamon Sticks (we like them for Fall/Winter)
+- 1 – 2 small to medium Cinnamon Sticks (optional for Fall/Winter)

 - * 1 bunch of Broccolini (chopped bite size)